 Yes, there were dozens of changes in the storyline, some quite bizarre, by multiple screenwriters; a revolving door of directors; cast injuries; and budget overruns.
 Counter to popular myth, the Munchkin actors were not unmanageable hedonists.
 And at its premier it was mostly well reviewed and appreciated by audiences of the day.

-But the massive production and marketing budget meant it didn’t turn a profit.
-And its official release on August 25, 1939, deprived it of a broader worldwide distribution as Europe and then Asia turned its gaze elsewhere.
-At least that made Metro-Goldwyn-Mayer willing to boost its return by licensing it for TV showing starting in the late 1950s and continuing for years.
+The Wizard of Oz’s official release on August 25, 1939, deprived it of a broader worldwide distribution as Europe and then Asia turned their gaze elsewhere.
+That, combined with a massive production and marketing budget overrun, meant it didn’t turn a profit.
+At least that made Metro-Goldwyn-Mayer willing to boost its return by licensing it for TV showing starting in the late 1950s, enabling me and generations of movie addicts to get hooked.

 Simply put, The Wizard of Oz reminds me vividly of why I’m a movie addict.
 It’s just pure fun.
 On each new viewing I recall the scares and corny delights as a kid sprawled on the living room rug, eyes glued to the screen.
 I too whisper the dialog to myself.
 I notice some fresh detail each time.
 When I’m feeling I need a break from the world, I give it a spin.
 And for about a hundred minutes the world drops away, the homemade popcorn tastes great, and I like Dorothy am grateful to be at home with the family I love.